robotics-upo/ars548_ros/Readme.md

     * ### ars548_driver_node.cpp
         This file launches the driver class to execute the project so we can see how it works.

+    * ### ars548_filter_interface.hpp
+        This file contains the class that will filter the lists of objects following the condition given by the user and then fills and sends a new Pointcloud with the data.

+    * ### ars548_filter_example.hpp
+        This file contains the class that will be used to test the filtering interface.

+    * ### ars548_filter_node.cpp
+        This file launches the filter example class to execute it and see how it works.

     * ### radar_setup.cpp
         This file allows the user to modify its default parameters so it can be adapted to their project.